-Estimates of the low- and moderate-income population are published by the U.S. Department of Housing and Urban Development (HUD) for evaluating the eligibility of local jurisdictions to receive Community Development Block-Grant (CDBG) funding.
+Estimates of the low and moderate income population are published by the U.S. Department of Housing and Urban Development (HUD) for evaluating the eligibility of local jurisdictions to receive Community Development Block-Grant (CDBG) funding.
 The U.S. Bureau of the Census is responsible for the compilation of the data for HUD.
-The 2011-2015 American Community Survey (ACS) provides the basis for the tabulation.2
+The 2006-2010 American Community Survey (ACS)2 provides the basis for the tabulation.

-An area is considered entitled to receive CDBG funding if 51 percent or more of its residents fall within the low- or moderate-income household category.
-The distribution of low- and moderate-income households within the Pueblo Urbanized Area, by block group, is shown in Figure 11.
+An area is considered entitled to receive CDBG funding if more than 51 percent of its residents fall within the low or moderate income household category.
+The distribution of low and moderate income households within the Pueblo Urbanized Area, by block group, is shown in Figure 11.